bitspent/beem-bridge/dualchain-link.md

 Using Beem Bridge requires to have an ethereum wallet and steem account.
 Before operating on the bridge a user should predefine or link both addresses.
 * **LINK** operation should match and occur on both blockchains to confirm the wallet - account duality.
-* **UNLINK** operation should match and occur on both blockchains as well to confirm operation.
+* **UNLINK** operation should match and occur on both blockchains as well to confirm the operation.

 ### 1. Ethereum To Steem Link
 This will create a one way Link passing from Ethereum to Steem.